laacz/aoc-2022/readme.md

 ## Day 18

 After previous few days this was pure joy.
 For the first part I created map of all cubes, and then counted sides, subtracting adjoining ones.
-For the second part implemented simple stack-based flood-fill.
+For the second part implemented simple BFS-based flood-fill.